AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Network connection management/Switch the network type of an ApsaraDB for MongoDB instance.md

 4. Find the target instance and click its ID.

-5. In the left-side navigation pane, click **Database Connection**.
+5. In the left-side navigation pane, click **Database Connections**.

 6. In the Intranet Connection - Classic Network section, click **Switch to Classic Network**.